Frequently Asked Questions

 The things you say to us may be privileged as to third parties, but not as to other university officials who have a need to know as part of their job responsibilities; however, we will try to keep all information confidential to the extent we reasonably can.

-Upon review of the subpoena, university counsel will determine if the subpoena was lawfully issued and can provide advice regarding the appropriate response.
-If the subpoena requests documents, university counsel will determine what, if any, documents the university is legally required to disclose.
-In no event should you respond to a subpoena or release of documents to a third party without first consulting with the OGC.
+Upon review of a subpoena, the Office of General Counsel (OGC) will determine if the subpoena was lawfully issued and properly served and can provide advice regarding the appropriate response or objection.
+If the subpoena requests documents, OGC will determine what, if any, response is necessary and will work with the relevant campus departments to provide the response.
+In no event should you respond to a subpoena, release documents to a third party, or testify as a witness, without first consulting with OGC.
 If the subpoena asks for documents, you should ensure the requested documents are preserved and available for possible production.

 I am having problems with my supervisor, where do I go for help?